BoBch27/firevault_go/README.md

 ### Methods
 The `CollectionRef` instance has **7** built-in methods to support interaction with Firestore.

 - `Create` - A method which validates passed in data and adds it as a document to Firestore.
+By default, Firestore generates a unique document ID.
+Use Options to change this behaviour.
 	- *Expects*:
 		- ctx: A context.
 		- data: A `pointer` of a `struct` with populated fields which will be added to Firestore after validation.